 Black Boy is also a memoir of one man’s personal education.
 Wright has a love affair with reading and writing, and these intellectual activities open him up to the wider world.

 Wright is most satisfied when he reads the great ideas of the world and writes his own stories.
 He drafts a few “sketches” as a child, one of which is serialized in an African-American newspaper in Mississippi.
-Granny and Aunt Addie believe it is…(read full theme analysis)
+Granny and Aunt Addie believe it is…read analysis of Reading and Writing

 Black Boy describes a man charting his own path.
 The world Wright finds himself in is harsh.
 In the South, he struggles against white oppression, black expectations for “normal” behavior, and feelings of rootlessness.
 He wants to escape to the North—but in Chicago, these problems don’t disappear.
 There, he struggles with the big, anonymous city.
 He looks for unity and human connection, but is often frustrated in this search.